 1. Stop Using Harsh Products

 Always do a small patch test while trying a new product and be extremely careful when it comes to the creams, lotions, and face washes you use.
+For those with normal or dry skin, avoid irritating or drying products.

 2. Use Products With Glycerol